EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 Parasitic RLC Extraction

 EMS can be used as a parasitic RLC extractor.
 That is, it accurately calculates the resistance, the inductance, and the capacitance for any arbitrary 3D electric and electronics structure.
-These calculations take into consideration the proximity effect, the skin effect, the dielectric and ohmic loss, and the frequency dependence.
+These calculations consider the proximity effect, the skin effect, the dielectric and ohmic loss, and the frequency dependence.
 In other words, both DC and AC parasitic RLC are calculated.
 These parasitic values are instrumental in modeling various electric and electronic devices and circuits, including:

 High-speed electronics